awiteck/getgot/README.md

 # getgot

 A super lightweight memory system for on-device AI agents.
-Implemented using the CoALA framework.
+Inspired by [MemGPT](https://arxiv.org/abs/2310.08560) and the [CoALA framework](https://arxiv.org/abs/2309.02427).

 ## Code examples for how this should be used